 Radio or telephone communication shall be used when the distance between the operator and the signal person is more than 100 feet or if they cannot see each other.
 The operator’s reception of signals must be made by a hands-free system.

 Only one person gives signals to the operator at a time unless an emergency stop signal is given (which may be given by anyone and must be obeyed by the operator).

+There must be constant communication (Radio or Hand Signal) between the operator and rigger while a load is in motion.

 8.0 Critical Lifts